aunefyren/wrapperr/README.md

 <br>

 ## Docker
-Docker sets up the environment, but I recommend reading the start of the 'How do I install this?' section for an explanation of the functionality/admin page!
+Docker sets up the environment, but I recommend reading the start of the 'Essential configuration options' section for an explanation of the functionality/admin page!

-Docker makes it easy, but you might want to change the setup.
+Docker images are pre-built, but you might want to change the Dockerfile.
 The pre-configured Dockerfile is in the docker folder of this repo.
 It's a really simple configuration, so modify it as preferred and then build it.
 If you just want to launch the [pre-built image](https://hub.docker.com/r/aunefyren/wrapperr) of Wrapperr, simply execute this docker command, pulling the image from Docker Hub and exposing it on port ```8282```:

 ```
 $ docker run -p '8282:8282' --name 'wrapperr' aunefyren/wrapperr:latest